raphaelhoudouin/raphaelhoudouin/README.md

 👋 **Welcome to My GitHub!**
 ---
 I’m Jean-Raphaël Houdouin, a Data Analyst with expertise in machine learning and business intelligence.

-I specialize in transforming complex datasets into actionable insights that drive informed decision-making.

 Passionate about leveraging data to solve business challenges, I’m excited to bring my skills to innovative projects in the banking and finance sectors.

 # 🔧 **Skills**